RuaN-debug/Auto_Spotify/Readme.md

 ![image](https://user-images.githubusercontent.com/54671133/129482467-30623fc1-b56b-44dd-a9b2-9c0819e6c3de.png)

-click on Get Token:
+Click on Get Token:

 ![image](https://user-images.githubusercontent.com/54671133/129482554-dd3d0f14-a300-44e6-8aae-60dc432035cd.png)

-and mark the playlist-modify-public or playlist-modify-private, depending on the type of your playlist (public or private) and request the token.
+And mark the playlist-modify-public or playlist-modify-private, depending on the type of your playlist (public or private) and request the token.

 ![image](https://user-images.githubusercontent.com/54671133/129482596-f6a9e964-0c4a-43a2-9313-6842051bdc2a.png)